List of tallest buildings: Ranking criteria and alternatives

 All categories measure the building from the level of the lowest significant open-air pedestrian entrance.

 Spires are considered integral parts of the architectural design of buildings, changes to which would substantially change the appearance and design of the building, whereas antennas may be added or removed without such consequences.
 The Petronas Towers, with their spires, are thus ranked higher than the Willis Tower (formerly the Sears Tower) with its antennas, despite the Petronas Towers' lower roofs and lower highest point.

 Until 1996, the world's tallest building was defined by the height to the top of the tallest architectural element, including spires but not antennae.
 In 1930, this definitional argument led to a rivalry between the Bank of Manhattan Building and the Chrysler Building.
 The Bank of Manhattan Building (i.e. 40 Wall Street) employed only a short spire, was 282.5 m tall, and had a much higher top occupied floor (the second category in the 1996 criteria for tallest building).
-In contrast, the Chrysler Building employed a very large 38.1 m spire secretly assembled inside the building to claim the title of world's tallest building with a total height of 318.9 m, although it had a lower top occupied floor and a shorter height when both buildings' spires were excluded.
+In contrast, the Chrysler Building employed a very large 38 m spire secretly assembled inside the building to claim the title of world's tallest building with a total height of 319 m (1046 ft), although it had a lower top occupied floor and a shorter height when both buildings' spires were excluded.

 Upset by Chrysler's victory, Shreve & Lamb, the consulting architects of the Bank of Manhattan Building, wrote a newspaper article claiming that their building was actually the tallest, since it contained the world's highest usable floor, at 255 m.
 They pointed out that the observation deck in the Bank of Manhattan Building was nearly 30 m above the top floor in the Chrysler Building, whose surpassing spire was strictly ornamental and inaccessible.

 The Burj Khalifa currently tops the list regardless of which criterion is applied, though at a much lower margin when measured to highest occupied floor.

 Tallest buildings in the world

-As of 2025, this list includes all 97 buildings (completed and architecturally topped out) that reach a height of 350 m or more, as assessed by their highest architectural feature.
+As of 2026, this list includes all 98 buildings (completed and architecturally topped out) that reach a height of 350 m or more, as assessed by their highest architectural feature.
 The building is considered as architecturally topped out when it is under construction, structurally topped out, fully clad, and the highest finished architectural elements are in place.

 Of these buildings, almost half are in China.
-Six of the last seven buildings to have held the record as 'tallest building' are still found in the list, with the exception being the North Tower of the original World Trade Center at 417 m after its destruction in the September 11 attacks of 2001.
-Had the Twin Towers never been destroyed and One World Trade Center never built, the WTC towers would rank 39 and 40 on the list today.
+Six of the last seven buildings to have held the record as "tallest building" are still found in the list, with the exception being the North Tower of the original New York World Trade Center at 417 m after its destruction in the September 11 attacks of 2001.
+Had the World Trade Center Twin Towers never been destroyed and One World Trade Center never built, they would have ranked 39 and 40 on the list today.